(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Teach the kids all of your childhood favorites, like freeze tag or TV tag.
 Or learn some new versions of tag with these ideas.

-Many campgrounds have paved driveways at the site, which is a perfect spot for chalk drawing.
-Play hopscotch, games like tic-tac-toe, or draw nature scenes.
+Many campgrounds have paved driveways at the campsite, perfect for chalk drawing.
+Play hopscotch games like tic-tac-toe, or draw nature scenes.

 15. Relax in a Hammock

 Chilling in a hammock is one of the best ways to spend a lazy afternoon at the campground.
 Check ahead to make sure the campground allows things tied to trees – and that there are trees at the campsite.
-If not, bring a collapsible hammock stand.
+If not, bring a collapsible hammock stand or try an inflatable lounger.

 17. Water Games